 If management succeeds in generating strong sales for SDZ, then company is likely to generate some good returns in the next few years.
 Till then, this is a good company to keep in view and perhaps to punt on its results release on 9 Nov.
 Results should be strong due to improving utilization rates and a low base in FY3Q09.

 This writeup is an amended version of the original writeup which was sent to clients over the weekend.

-Ernest Lim is a CFA, CPA and has worked at GIC Special Investment.
+Ernest Lim is a CFA, CA and has worked at GIC Special Investment.
 He has a solid feel of the markets and financial world and is now a remisier.

 Please click here for more information about this author.

 The Shares Investment editorial team welcomes constructive feedback on our coverage and content.
 We would also be delighted to answer any questions on the above article.
 Leave us a comment below, and we'll get back to you shortly!

 Join the tens of thousands of investors reading Shares Investment! [+]